hex-digital/starter-nuxt3-base/README.md

 All contributions are welcome.
 Please see our [Contribution Guidelines](./CONTRIBUTING.md).

+### Lint and Test staged files pre-commit

+When attempting to commit, the staged files will be linted, and any relevant tests will be run.

+If the linting fails or the tests do not pass, you will be unable to commit.

+In rare circumstances, this may block you from committing when we do not wish it to.
+In those cases, delete the offending line from the `lint-staged` key, in `package.json`.
+Note that this should be a temporary measure, and quickly remedied.
+Do not commit the `package.json` changes.

 ### Conventional Commits

 Our commit messages use conventional commits.
 If your commit message does not match the defined standard, you'll receive an error